Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 – S.Somasegar, VP of Microsoft’s developer division.

-> APIs make it easier to integrate and connect people, places, systems, data, and algorithms, create new user experiences, share data and information, authenticate people and things, enable transactions and algorithms, leverage third-party algorithms, and create new product/services and business models.
+> APIs make it easier to **integrate** and **connect people, places, systems, data, and algorithms, create new user experiences, share data and information, authenticate people and things, enable transactions and algorithms, leverage third-party algorithms, and create new product/services and business models**.

-Kristin R. Moyer, vice president and distinguished analyst at Gartner, said “The API economy is an enabler for turning a business or organization into a platform.
+Kristin R. Moyer, vice president and distinguished analyst at Gartner, said “The API economy is an enabler for **turning a business or organization into a platform**.
 Platforms multiply value creation because they enable business ecosystems inside and outside of the enterprise to consummate matches among users and facilitate the creation and/or exchange of goods, services and social currency so that all participants are able to capture value.”

 ------------------------------------------
 ## II.
 Examples & Use Cases of popular APIs

 ## Uber API (just give overview)
+- allow your customers to get to your business faster.
 - request rides directly from the app
 - restaurant food delivery
 - google maps now uses Uber API